ybchen97/orbiboy/chip8/README.md

 # Chip8 Emulator

 A simple Chip8 Emulator that runs Chip8 games such as Invaders, Tetris, Pong etc on your computer.
 Written in C++, as a primer to prep us for developing a Gameboy Emulator.
+Currently there is no sound component for this emulator.

 Tetris                    | Space Invaders :------------------------:|:-----------------------------------: